Schools of Arts / Mechanics Institutes

-In line with one of the primary aims of ADFAS – the preservation of our national artistic heritage – ADFAS members have engaged in identifying and researching buildings in their local area and their contributions are listed by State as indicated in the menu on the left.
+In line with one of the primary aims of ADFAS – the preservation of our national artistic heritage – ADFAS members have engaged in identifying and researching buildings in their local area and their contributions are listed by State as indicated in the menu below.

 Most towns and small settlements at some time had an equivalent of a School of Arts.
 Though some may now serve a different purpose, many of these buildings remain still providing a focal point for community activities.

 Using the location of an ADFAS Society as the regional focus, it is possible to identify sites that members can readily access.
 Indeed, some ADFAS members may live in outlying locations and have family links to an existing building.
 In many cases, general knowledge of the history of these institutions is sketchy and any information gathered by members is of value.